jeefies/codingame-solutions/puzzle/shadows-of-the-knight-episode-1.md

 ![Example](https://github.com/jeefies/codingame-solutions/raw/master/puzzle/Shadows-of-the-Knight-Episode-1-example.png)

 # Solution
 I use bisection method (resource from baike.baidu.com), or dichotomy (translated by Google)
+In [www.codingame.com](www.codingame.com), it maybe is called [binary search](https://www.codingame.com/learn/binary-search), also known as half-interval search or logarithmic search (from codingame page, it says it's from wikipedia...).

 # 游戏内容
 ## 目标